abdelrahman-elkady/se-tutorial/README.md

 ## How this works

-This repo is cloned by each tutorial group in the beginign of the lab and is used to track progress throughout the course.
+This repo is cloned by each tutorial group in the beginning of the lab and is used to track progress throughout the course.

-- A lab[x].md file for each lab will be present to guide to the lab
+- A lab-[x].md file for each lab will be present to guide to the lab
     + Every lab.md has a pre, a tutorial and post section
     + pre is for things the student should do before and is for saving time in the actual tutorial.
-    + the tutorial is for making sure the student understands the objectives and is adapted based on the work done by the sutdents so far.
+    + the tutorial is for making sure the student understands the objectives and is adapted based on the work done by the students so far.
     + the post section is for extra reading and extending on the topics covered.
     + each lab start and end commit is marked by a tag `lab-n-start` and `lab-n-end` where n is the lab number.
 - A branch is created wen working on a lab.
     + TA tags the branch so that people can refer back to it in case they wanna start from that point/follow along.
 - The TA manages the fork
-- Each tutorail group maintains will have a development branch that they merge too the master branch will remain pure only for receiving updates from the original fork (this isn't a requirment normally it is just for organization).
+- Each tutorial group maintains will have a development branch that they merge too the master branch will remain pure only for receiving updates from the original fork (this isn't a requirement normally it is just for organization).

 > If there an any issues open an issue on [the original repo](https://github.com/amrdraz/se-tutorial)

-## Enviroment setup
+## Environment setup

-The course assumes a UNIX shell (Either mac or linux), acordingly if you're a windows user you are requested to setup a UNIX enviroment follow one of the following guids
+The course assumes a UNIX shell (Either mac or linux), accordingly if you're a windows user you are requested to setup a UNIX environment follow one of the following guides

 1. [create a bootable usb](http://www.everydaylinuxuser.com/2015/11/how-to-create-ubuntu-1510-usb-drive.html) - we encourage ubuntu 14.x but 15 will do
 2. follow the guide sutable to your windows